All Collections

 The following framework called ‘STAMP’ can be used to best describe the situation in which a customer can become agitated:

-S - STARING - prolonged glaring at you
+S - STARING - prolonged glaring at you (or your substitute)

 T - TONE - sharp, sarcastic, loud, argumentative